zealotCodeZy/daji/README.md

 # daji
-A modern online shop which attracts everyone
+A modern online shop which attracts everyone.
-This is a side project for j2ee
+This is a side project for j2ee.